AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/getting-started.md

 - 80/TCP for the web interface;
 - 53/UDP for the DNS server.

-You may need to open additional ports for protocols other than plain DNS, for example DNS-over-HTTPS.
+You may need to open additional ports for protocols other than plain DNS, such as DNS-over-HTTPS.

 DNS servers bind to port 53, which requires superuser privileges most of the time, [see below](#running-without-superuser).
-Therefore, on unix systems you need to run it with `sudo` or `doas` in terminal:
+Therefore, on Unix systems, you will need to run it with `sudo` or `doas` in terminal:

 ```sh
 sudo ./AdGuardHome